Valencina de la Concepción: Prehistory

-The town has a big Chalcolithic deposit, one of the biggest of Spain.
+The town has a large Chalcolithic deposit, one of the largest of Spain.
 In Valencina there are two very famous dolmens, the dolmen of Matarrubilla and the Dolmen de la Pastora.
 A dolmen is a megalithic tomb with several upright stones supporting a flat table or capstone.
 Many date back to pre 3000 BC.
-Originally the dolmens were covered with earth to form a barrow, but time has eroded everything leaving just the stones intact.
+Originally the dolmens were covered with earth to form a barrow, but time has eroded the soil leaving just the stones over the graves intact.